 Houston’s affordability is being redefined

 As the entire country becomes less affordable, so does Greater Houston.
 However, even as inflation continues to rise, the region’s cost of living remains relatively low when compared to other major metros and the quality of life Houstonians enjoy, including the arts and cultural amenities of a world-class city.
-However, historic inequities and recent events have threatened this reputation, and the region will never truly be affordable for all until our region’s prosperity provides opportunity for all.
+However, historic disparities and recent events have threatened this reputation, and the region will never truly be affordable for all until our region’s prosperity provides opportunity for all.

 Texas has seen three times the number of family violence deaths since 2017 with rates of family violence increasing across all three counties